-The programme consists of the following courses.
 The rest of the courses can be chosen based on your personal preference and previous studies.
 Courses are chosen freely from the Computer Science (general) specialisation.

-The Master Programme in Computer Science offers every student an individualised study plan that induces excellent learning opportunities.
+The Master's Programme in Computer Science offers every student an individualised study plan that induces excellent learning opportunities.
 However, this requires that you are willing to work hard and have the ability to take personal responsibility for your education and your learning.

 The forms of instruction and examination vary and are adapted to the character of the various subjects.
 This implies that laboratory work and small projects are found in most courses, while certain courses have major projects.